(A) The primary goals of all supportive services are:

 (3) Emergency caretaker services.
 "Emergency caretaker services" are services provided by a person placed within a child's own home to act as a temporary caretaker if the child's own caretaker is unable or unwilling to fulfill the responsibility.

 (4) Employment and training services.
 "Employment and training services" are services designed to assist individuals in obtaining paid employment.
-Such services include, are not limited to, the use of social, psychological, and vocational diagnostic assessment, training, and placement.
+Such services include but are not limited to, the use of social, psychological, and vocational diagnostic assessment, training, and placement.